bghira/SimpleTuner/OPTIONS.md

                         the gradients after the optimizer step.
 This can save memory, but may slow down training.
 With Quanto, there may be no benefit.
-  --use_8bit_adam       Deprecated in favour of --optimizer=optimi-adamw.
-  --use_adafactor_optimizer
-                        Deprecated in favour of --optimizer=stableadamw.
-  --use_prodigy_optimizer
-                        Deprecated and removed.
-  --use_dadapt_optimizer
-                        Deprecated and removed.
   --adam_beta1 ADAM_BETA1
                         The beta1 parameter for the Adam and other optimizers.
   --adam_beta2 ADAM_BETA2